alexdavid/exprestive/README.md

 ## Reverse routing
-Exprestive exports reverse routing functions to a `paths` object.
+Exprestive exports url building functions to a `paths` object.
 By default it is saved to `res.locals.paths` for easy access from views.

 ### Saving / accessing reverse routes
 In your routes file you can pass an `as` parameter to non-restful routes to define a reverse route.